-Creating masks can be as simple as dropping a gradient on a photo, or as complex as using multiple tools and masking functions.
+Creating masks can be as simple as choosing the Mask Sky option from the Mask menu or dropping a gradient on a photo, or as complex as using multiple tools and masking functions.
 For instance, you can drop a gradient on a photo, use the Masking Brush to paint in places where don't want the gradient applied, or you can use the Color Range tools to select portions of an image based on color.